vanshikabajaj/Google-Cloud-Infra.-Summer-19/Day1/Basic GCP Terms.md

 ## Google Cloud Insights

-*   Google Cloud Traffic is 40% of the entire coud server traffic of the world.
+*   Google Cloud Traffic is 40% of the entire cloud server traffic of the world.

 *   When you search something on google then google forw. your request to nearest endpoint zone which is directed for google's edge point-cashing netwark that serves minimum latency.